kyverno/chainsaw/website/docs/commands/chainsaw_test.md

 ### Options

 ```
+      --config string       Chainsaw configuration file.
-      --duration duration   The duration to use as default for configuration. (default 30ns)
+      --duration duration   The duration to use as default for configuration. (default 30s)
   -h, --help                help for test
 ```